Toolbox for reconstructing quantum theory from rules on information acquisition: Principles for the quantum theory of qubits as rules on information acquisition

-Without further ado, we shall directly state the third principle: $O$ shall not gain or lose information about an otherwise non-interacting $S$ {\it without} asking questions. \begin{pr} \emph{``The total amount of information $O$ has about (an otherwise non-interacting) $S$ is preserved in between interrogations."}\\ $I_{O\rightarrow S}$ is \emph{constant} in time in between interrogations for (an otherwise non-interacting) $S$. \end{pr} Correspondingly, $I_{O\rightarrow S}$ is a `{\it conserved charge}' of time evolution; this is a simple observation which will become extremely useful later.
-In fact, notice that principle \ref{pres} could also be viewed as defining the notion of non-interacting systems (as perceived by $O$).
+Specifically, rules \ref{lim} and \ref{unlim} say nothing about what happens in-between interrogations.
+We require that $O$ shall not gain or lose information about an otherwise non-interacting $S$ {\it without} asking questions. \begin{pr} \emph{``The total amount of information $O$ has about (an otherwise non-interacting) $S$ is preserved in-between interrogations.''}\\ $I_{O\rightarrow S}$ is \emph{constant} in time in-between interrogations for (an otherwise non-interacting) $S$. \end{pr} Correspondingly, $I_{O\rightarrow S}$ is a `{\it conserved charge}' of time evolution; this is a simple observation which will become extremely useful later.
+In fact, notice that rule \ref{pres} could also be viewed as defining the notion of non-interacting systems (as perceived by $O$).

-Finally, we come to the last principle of this manuscript which is about time evolution.
-Empirical evidence suggests, at least to a good approximation, that the time evolution of an experimenter's `catalogue of knowledge' about an observed system is {\it continuous} -- in between measurements.
+Finally, we come to the last rule of this manuscript which is about time evolution.
+Empirical evidence suggests, at least to a good approximation, that the time evolution of an experimenter's `catalogue of knowledge' about an observed system is {\it continuous} -- in-between measurements.
 More precisely, the specific probabilistic statements an experimenter can make about the outcomes of measurements, i.e.\ his {\it actual} information about the systems, change continuously in time.
 We promote this to a further postulate for $O$'s world, however, with a further requirement.